Richdark/RAKE-PHP/README.md

 # RAKE PHP

-PHP implementation of Rapid Automtic Keyword Exraction algorithm (RAKE) for extracting multi-word phrases from text.
+PHP implementation of Rapid Automatic Keyword Exraction algorithm (RAKE) for extracting multi-word phrases from text.

 As described in: